mvolkmann/blog/src/swift-ui.md

   - optional scrolling
   - can control alignment, font, and color
   - can be editable and if so can specify a keyboard type;
-    (see the {% aTargetBlank
+    see the {% aTargetBlank
     "https://developer.apple.com/documentation/uikit/uikeyboardtype",
-    "UIKeyboardType enum" %})
+    "UIKeyboardType enum" %}
   - SwiftUI creates this with a combination of `Text` and `AttributedString`.
-    See the "AttributedString" section.
+    See the `AttributedString` section.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/web-views/",